Tecta America Completes Installation of a 98k sqft. Synthetic Turf Rooftop Athletic Field on Milwaukee School of Engineering Parking Garage

 “This is a very exciting project to be a part of, and one that benefited from Tecta’s experience and expertise with green roofs,” said Doug Biggar, sales manager for Tecta’s F.J.A.
 Christiansen Roofing Co.
 “This was a new challenge for us, but after months of research and consulting with Tecta experts from around the country, we engineered the ideal solution for this rooftop playing surface.”

-Tecta consulted both the general contractor, Hunzinger Construction Company, and project architects, Uihlein-Wilson Architects, throughout the planning process on the design and components of the nearly 100,000-square-foot roof.
+Tecta consulted both the general contractor, Hunzinger Construction Company, and project architects, Uihlein-Wilson Architects, throughout the planning process on the design and components of the nearly 100,000-square-foot synthetic turf roof.

 The field surface Tecta installed is an Airfield AirDrain for Synthetic Turf surface used by a number of collegiate and professional sports teams, including the NFL’s Arizona Cardinals.

 “This is a great, low maintenance surface that drains quickly and gives the athletes a safe playing field,” said Biggar. ”These obviously aren’t typically installed on roofs, so the membrane and insulation underneath required very careful planning.”